 Bulimia Nervosa is an eating disorder where an individual secretly binges large amounts of food and/or tries to remove the food through some type of purging.
 The difference from anorexia is that people with bulimia usually are of a normal weight which makes it very difficult to suspect a problem early on.
 There are two classifications of bulimia, purging bulimia and non-purging bulimia.
 Purging bulimia involves the use of vomiting, diuretics, laxatives, and enemas.
 Non-purging bulimia is when an individual may use excessive exercise, strict dieting, fasting, and extreme dieting.
 Just like anorexia, bulimia has quite severe medical complications if left untreated.
 A person suffering from bulimia may experience tooth decay, osteoporosis, electrolyte imbalance, dehydration, inflammation or tears in the esophagus, fainting, low body temperature, and suicide risk.

 Most of us have experienced the urge to overeat on occasion, but when it becomes an uncontrollable compulsion, there are inevitable consequences.
-Compulsive overeating can result in high blood pressure, high cholesterol, diabetes, heart disease and other health issues.
+Compulsive overeating and binge eating can result in high blood pressure, high cholesterol, diabetes, heart disease and other health issues.
 In addition, this can lead to psychological effects such as depression, anxiety and isolation from friends and family.
 If you are experiencing any of these issues with overeating, it is important to seek help to prevent health and psychological conditions from progressing.

 Getting Help for an Eating Disorder

 If you or someone you know is suffering from anorexia, bulimia or compulsive overeating, there is help within reach.
 We invite you to call to connect with a treatment center at 866-644-7911.